2014 Tour Narrative

 We explored a tiny fraction of Shanghai city later that afternoon, rode what should have been, but wasn’t (it was on a go slow) the fastest passenger train on the planet – the high speed Maglev train.
 We had a short walk along and then a boat across the famous, soon to be tragically infamous, Bund and even found time to go for a coffee and a cake.

 Most of us had caught up with Pale Thrush at Yancheng but others had to wait until we visited a park on the edge of Shanghai the following morning.
 This park also held several White’s Thrushes – the latter our final new bird of the tour.

-I wrote the following in last year’s tour report ‘How many of us knew, in advance of our trip, quite what to expect in modern day China and how many of us went home with altered opinions as to where the Middle Kingdom’s heading?
+I wrote last year ‘How many of us knew, in advance of our trip, quite what to expect in modern day China and how many of us went home with altered opinions as to where the Middle Kingdom’s heading?
 Now more than ever China’s a land of incredible contrasts and accelerating social change, a land of considerable personal wealth juxtaposed with near grinding poverty, a land of thriving elitism, rampant ambition and a populace with an enviable work ethic.
 Right now’s the time to visit China and we were privileged indeed to see some of the more impressive parts of it’.
-In these days of a major global economic downturn all this still holds true.
+In these days of a major global economic downturn, all this still holds true.